 Moreover, this will present your employees with an opportunity to ask questions, which in turn will help you improve your travel policy and boost compliance.
 Which channel is most effective to reach your employees – company event, corporate training, workshop, team meetings, lunch sessions – will depend on your organization.

 Also, keep in mind that every opportunity is a good opportunity to remind your employees of your corporate policy.
 Make sure your employees can easily find a copy of your travel policy on your intranet or server in case they want to consult it.
-Include your policy in your expense platform dashboard, making it available for employees every time they expense something.
+Include your policy in your expense management platform dashboard, making it available for employees every time they expense something.
 Make sure to include corporate travel in your company’s onboarding process for new hires, or send your employees a reminder email with your policy when a big conference or trade show is coming up, or right before they travel for the first time.

 STRATEGY 3: Automate your expense management

 Ensuring that your company’s travel policy is accurately applied and enforced can be a nightmare when managing expenses manually.
 Automating your expense management is an essential tool when trying to improve your company’s compliance rates.
 An automated expense management tool is tailored to your company’s travel policy and has built-in controls, which will automatically flag non-compliant expenses.
-Using an automated travel expense management tool effectively increases the average rate of T&E compliance by 26 percentage points according to a study by Aberdeen Group (2016), while reducing confusion and conflict about why a particular expense item has been declined.
+Using an automated expense report app effectively increases the average rate of T&E compliance by 26 percentage points according to a study by Aberdeen Group (2016), while reducing confusion and conflict about why a particular expense item has been declined.

 For organizations that have different tiers of allowable expenses or different policies across countries, best-of-breed expense management solutions are simply indispensable.
 It can be very confusing for employees that are traveling often to different countries to remember their daily expense allowance in every single country.
 T&E management tools that allow unlimited configuration of business rules, such as Rydoo, enable you to clarify your corporate spending rules in a very simple way.
 Every individual user will immediately see how much they can spend in every country and which expenses are out-of-policy.
 They can then add an explanation for non-compliant expenses or remove them altogether.